 - TransGrid: Brendan is advising on environmental assessment and planning approval requirements in respect of numerous new transmission line and upgrade projects, including:

 - New England Renewable Energy Hub

 - Delta Electricity: Brendan advised on planning approvals and defending challenges to validity of project approval for Munmorah Power Station refurbishment and Vales Point power station turbine upgrade.

 Brendan has advised a large number of corporate and government clients on land contamination and remediation issues including obligations to report contaminated sites and site audit processes.
 In particular, he regularly advises on contamination issues in the context of the disposal or acquisition of industrial sites, and has acted in some of the largest brownfield redevelopments in NSW.

-Clients include Multiplex, BP Australia, Generator Property Management Limited, Delta Electricity, OneSteel, Toyota, Origin Energy, AGL, Alcoa, Boral, Barloworld, HRL, Syngenta and various financial institutions and State Government agencies.
+Clients include Multiplex, BP Australia, Generator Property Management Limited, Delta Electricity, Liberty OneSteel, Toyota, Origin Energy, Alcoa, Boral, Barloworld, HRL, Syngenta and various financial institutions and State Government agencies.

 Other areas where Brendan regularly provides advice include: